Friday, August 5, 2011

 You might think your store’s tag line is awfully clever and the store logo is a real grabber, but your prospective customers might not.
-You contemplated for long hours creating the tag line and logo, while shoppers have to comprehend the line and logo promptly or they’ll move on.
+Last week, you contemplated for hours creating the tag line and logo, while shoppers have to comprehend the line and logo promptly or they’ll move on.

 Psychologists use the term “projection” to refer to the tendency we all have to assume that what we enjoy is embraced by those around us.
 In reality, this assumption can work for the very small retailer who is just getting the business started.
 The hobby shop owner and the purveyor of specialty foods can pay the bills for a little while by depending on a cadre of consumers who share the merchant’s niche passion.
 This cadre knows about the store without having to read circulars, they’re drawn even without discount coupons, and they can instantly decode the store’s tag line and logo.